medical gaslighting

 Discrimination is not gaslighting.

 Women with chest pain wait for 11 minutes more on average to see an ED physician.
 This is gender bias and a lack of understanding that women often have “atypical” symptoms.
 Wait, isn’t calling a woman’s symptoms “atypical” gaslighting?
-What is typical and who gets to decide that?
+What is typical, and who decides on that?
 This, again, is the heuristic diagnostic approach at fault rather than gaslighting all women.
 ED docs don’t deny the reality that women suffer from chest pain and have heart attacks.

 Do doctors intentionally deny illnesses of those with non-binary genders, non-white skin, or financial challenges?
 If you ask them, of course, they don’t.
 They might admit that their colleagues do.